 Happy Spring Friends!
 Are you decorating for spring yet?
 When the weather starts to warm up I love to decorate for spring.
 Beautiful pastels, spring flowers, and even little bunnies are my favorite.
+Something I’d like to try this year which will help in decorating my house is purchasing some applique designs that I can do some beautiful embroidery on, and hang them up.
+I haven’t got round to it yet, but I’m sure I’ll find the time.
 When looking for a little inspiration, Martha Stewart is often the queen of all things home.
 She creates some of the most beautiful and stunning baskets.
 If you haven’t had an opportunity to check out her beautiful baskets you can do that HERE.
 Today I am delighted to partner with five talented ladies to showcase our Martha Stewart Inspired Easter Baskets.

 Click on the links below to see their beautiful easter baskets.